Who is it for?

 If you are someone who is deeply curious about the world around you, and perhaps wants to explore ways to solve the important problems faced by society, then you might already be a sociologist.

-Sociology asks the big questions, for example those about racism, sexism, social class, culture, health, politics and the media.
+Sociology asks the big questions – for example, those about racism, sexism, social class, culture, health, politics and the media.
 It objectively examines how societies change and what prompts these shifts.
 It also looks into various aspects of our lives: our work, our education, our relationships, our identities, in addition to the media we consume and the things we buy.
-Sociology is a particularly valuable subject for individuals who care about others as it provides a deep understanding of social dynamics, inequalities, and cultural influences, fostering empathy and enabling informed, compassionate responses to diverse needs.
+Sociology is a particularly valuable subject for individuals who care about others, as it provides a deep understanding of social dynamics, inequalities and cultural influences, fostering empathy and enabling informed, compassionate responses to diverse needs.

 Sociologists are also increasingly interested in the internet and the role it has in our lives: why are we addicted to our mobile phones, why do we post things on social media and what does the future hold when we have all this knowledge in our pockets?
 Ultimately, we want to identify solutions to the problems faced by society and then work towards changing the world for the better.
 Sociology is critical, engaging, interesting and, more often than not, fun.

-The courses at University Centre Peterborough are studied in smaller class sizes compared with other universities, a typical class size is under 20 students.
-This is one reason why social science courses at UCP consistently achieve high student satisfaction scores in the National Student Survey and enjoy above benchmark classification results.
+The courses at University Centre Peterborough are studied in smaller class sizes compared with other universities; a typical class size is under 20 students.
+This is one reason why social science courses at UCP consistently achieve high student satisfaction scores in the National Student Survey and enjoy above-benchmark classification results.

 To view the course specification, click here.